fede-mat/gradient_illustration/README.md

 # gradient_illustration
-Small project created for visualizing Gradient method's iterations.
+Small project created for visualizing iterations of Gradient method's or similar algorithms.